ustunb/actionable-recourse/README.md

-`actionable-recourse` is a python library to evaluate recourse in linear classification models.
+`actionable-recourse` is a python library to check recourse in linear classification models.

 ## Overview

-*Recourse* is the ability to alter the prediction of a machine learning model by changing *actionable* input variables (e.g., income, n_bank_accounts, n_credit_cards as opposed to age, gender, ethnicity).
+*Recourse* is the ability to change the prediction of a fixed model by altering *actionable* input variables (e.g., income vs. age).

-### Highlights
+The tools in this library let you:

-- Generate a list of changes for a person to flip the prediction of a linear classifier
+- Generate a list of actionable changes for a person to flip the prediction of a linear classifier
+- Measure the feasibility of recourse of a linear classifier over a population of interest
-- Measure the feasibility and difficulty of recourse for a linear classifier
+- Measure the difficulty of recourse for a linear classifier over a population of interest

 ## Installation